 - Stress: Poodles are sensitive dogs that pick up on human stress.
 This often occurs when your family or home is undergoing significant change, your dog is experiencing a change in diet or lifestyle, or something as simple as a crate move.

 - Pregnancy: When a mother’s hormones change, one of the effects could be additional hair loss.
 This reason is not usually anything to worry about, and it should return to normal after the litter arrives and her hormones settle.

-- Allergies, Infections, or Parasites: If Poodles suffer from an allergy, has a skin infection, or parasites, they will probably lose hair.
+- Allergies, Infections, or Parasites: If Poodles suffer from an allergy, have a skin infection, or parasites, they will probably lose hair.
 It usually occurs in patches concentrated around the affected area.
-You may also see open sores, dry and itchy skin, sometimes accompanied by a strong odor.
+You may also see open sores or dry and itchy skin, sometimes accompanied by a strong odor.